abhisheknaik96/abhisheknaik96.github.io/index.md

 _This thesis was a part of my integrated Bachelor's + Master's program in the Dept. of Computer Science and Engineering at the Indian Institute of Technology Madras in Chennai, India, supervised by Professor [Balaraman Ravindran](www.cse.iitm.ac.in/~ravi).
 Defended in **May 2018**._

-My goal was to contribute in making self-driving cars a reality in my country, India.
-I modeled this as a multi-agent learning problem in a safety-critical application and:
+My goal was to make self-driving cars a reality in my country, India.
+Towards this end, I modeled it as a multi-agent learning problem in a safety-critical application and:
 1. proposed a risk-averse imitation learning algorithm that had lower tail-end risk w.r.t. the then state-of-the-art,
 2. trialled a curriculum-based learning approach for multi-agent RoboSoccer, and
-3. extended the TORCS simulator to release the first open-source driving simulator that supports multi-agent training.
+3. extended the TORCS simulator to release the first open-source driving simulator that supports multi-agent training —  MADRaS (has 100+ stars on [Github](https://github.com/abhisheknaik96/MultiAgentTORCS)).

 [[Thesis PDF](uploads/DDP/DDP_Thesis_AbhishekNaik.pdf), [Defense Slides](uploads/DDP/DDP_Slides_AbhishekNaik.pdf)]